 Meet Our Contributor:

 Dr. Scott Tyler is a second generation Naturopathic Physician.
 He has practiced in Langley, BC for the past 33 years, where he resides on his family farm.
-Author of a soon to be released book on thyroid disease, he is also busy teaching and supervising student ND’s at British Columbia’s only school of Naturopathic Medicine in New Westminster.
+Author of a soon to be released book on thyroid disease, he is also busy teaching and supervising student ND’s at British Columbia’s only school of Naturopathic Medicine in New Westminster, Canada.

 1. Shennong׳s Classic of Materia Medica, circa.
 2100 BC.